 San Francisco Schools with Cake Decorating Classes

 Some colleges offer individual cake decorating classes, but most provide those courses as part of a larger program, such as a baking and pastry arts program.
 Students interested in cake decorating can choose from a few of these programs in the San Francisco area, which are highlighted below.
-Degree-seeking students can find school information in the table; a paragraph about one other college option for cake decorators follows the table.
+Degree-seeking students can find school information in the table; a paragraph about one other college option for cake decorators is also included.

-- Laney College offers a baking and pastry certificate program that teaches students basic baking skills, while also providing instruction in cake decorating and the creation of fancy pastries and desserts.
-At 12.8 miles, the college is the closest to downtown San Francisco.
+- Laney College offers a baking and pastry program that teaches students basic baking skills, while also providing instruction in cake decorating and the creation of fancy pastries and desserts.
+At about 7 miles, the college is the closest to downtown San Francisco.

-- Contra Costa College, located 20 miles from the downtown, offers a certificate program in baking and pastry that includes a cake finishing course as part of the curriculum.
+- Contra Costa College, located approximately 14 miles from the downtown, offers a certificate program in baking and pastry that includes a cake finishing course as part of the curriculum.
 This program prepares students for industry certifications.

 Comparison of Schools

 An interest in cake decorating may lead to the full pursuit of a degree program in the culinary arts.
 To assist with your decision, the following table includes information about undergraduate tuition, admissions policies and financial aid.

 |Total Enrollment (2017)*||10,891||6,727||19,775|